Fontaine's property (Pm) at the maximal ramification break

+If we argue similarly in the case $k$ is a general perfect field, what we can naturally get is slightly weaker than Theorem \ref{Thm:Main}, namely $L$ is contained in the composite of $E$ and some unramified extension of $K$ that we cannot control.
+This is because the local class field theory of Hazewinkel describes only the inertia subgroup of $\Gal(K^{\ab} / K)$.
+To control this unramified extension, the authors refined the theory in a way that allows us to describe the whole group $\Gal(K^{\ab} / K)$ canonically and wrote it in a separate paper \cite{SY12}.
+Using this result, we can prove Theorem \ref{Thm:Main} in a way similar to the above.

-The proof consists of four parts.
-In section \ref{sect:RedAb}, we reduce the theorem to the case where $L / K$ has only one jump in the ramification filtration of its Galois group.
+The organization of this paper is as follows.
+In Section \ref{Sect:RedAb}, we reduce the theorem to the case where $L / K$ has only one jump in the ramification filtration of its Galois group.
 In this case, $L / K$ is an abelian extension.
-In section \ref{sect:RedTR}, we reduce the theorem so that we need only totally ramified $E / K$ for the extensions appearing in the definition of \FonP{m}.
-In section \ref{sect:LCFT}, we prove some facts on the local class field theory of Serre and Hazewinkel (\cite{Ser61}, \cite{DG70}).
-In section \ref{sect:RedCase}, we prove the theorem for the reduced case by using the local class field theory of Serre and Hazewinkel.
-Note that this technique works for more general abelian cases; see Remark \ref{rmk:LCFTisUseful}.
+In Section \ref{Sect:RedTR}, we reduce the theorem so that we need only totally ramified $E / K$ for the extensions appearing in the definition of \FonP{m}.
+In Section \ref{Sect:LCFT}, we recall the notation and results of \cite{SY12}.
+With this, in Section \ref{Sect:RedCase}, we prove Theorem \ref{Thm:Main} for the reduced case.

 \begin{Ack} The authors would like to express their sincere gratitude to Professor Kato and Professor Taguchi for having helpful discussions.
-They would also like to thank to Preston Wake for reading a draft of the paper and giving comments on it. \end{Ack}
+They would like to thank Preston Wake for reading a draft of the paper and giving comments on it. \end{Ack}